HW#1: Extreme Rainfall Deficit in Singapore#

 Data: You will need to use the historical (1981-2020) daily total rainfall at Singapore’s Changi station for this homework.
 You can create a DataFrame using Pandas by reading file “../../assets/data/Changi_daily_rainfall.csv”.

-Q1: Calculate extreme rainfall statisitics#
+Q1: Calculate daily rainfall statistics (10 marks)#

 # Your solutions go here.